2010 Toyota Camry

 Trunk space is adequate, at 15.0 cubic feet.
 The XLE's reclining back seats exact a slight penalty in trunk space, dropping it 0.5 cubic feet compared to other models.
 The Camry Hybrid takes an even bigger hit, losing 4.3 cubic feet of trunk space to its battery.
 The Camry's trunk is fully finished, and the XLE comes with a luggage net that keeps cargo from sliding.
 There's no pull-down handle inside the trunk lid to spare fingers the grime and grit that can accumulate on exterior surfaces in winter.

 The Camry LE V6 is another story, because there is no shortage of power here.
-The 268-horsepower V6 engine eagerly spins all the way up to its programmed limiter at 6500 rpm, and it's silky smooth throughout.
+The 268-hp V6 engine eagerly spins all the way up to its programmed limiter at 6500 rpm, and it's silky smooth throughout.
 It pulls without stumble from 1000 rpm in any gear, and the driver won't feel as if he or she is waiting for the transmission to find the right gear so the car can get going.
-The LE V6 will feel very familiar to longtime Camry owners, just a little smoother, tighter and more powerful than older models.
+The LE V6 will feel familiar to longtime Camry owners, just a little smoother, tighter and more powerful than older models.

 The Camry SE is fun and entertaining to drive.
 Steering turn-in is more precise than we'd expect in a Camry, and cornering is solid and stable, with little body lean.
 Brake pedal feel and travel are soft and long by sports sedan standards.